meetings/gearsloth/Doc/Configuration.md

 * `-r, --runner`: Run the daemon as runner.
 * `-c, --controller`: Run the daemon as default controller.
 * `-e, --ejector`: Run the daemon as ejector.
-* `--controllername`: Controller module name.
+* `--controllername`: Specify the controller module by name.
 Can also be specified in the config file.
+If the input contains forward slashes, the module is looked up in relation to your current dir.
-* `--db`: Database module name.
+* `--db`: Specify the database module by name.
 Can also be specified in the config file.
+If the input contains forward slashes, the module is looked up in relation to your current dir.
 * `-f, --file=FILENAME`: Define the JSON configuration file.
 By default `gearsloth.json` in the currenct directory will be used.
 Options specified in this file are overwritten by any options defined by command line options.